pydanny/pydanny-event-notes/PyConPL2012/fractal_architectures.rst

 * Level 2: Application Servers
 * Level 3: Load Balancing

-The problem is that scaling all of this gets server and code expensive.
+The problem is that scaling all of these lvels gets server and code expensive.
 You have to add in distributed data, messaging queues, and extra servers.

 Consider Instead...
 =====================